Supriyo-Mandal/SDESheetChallenge/Day 5/Search in a 2D matrix/README.md

 ## 📌 Problem Summary

-Given an array of integers, the goal is to find the contiguous subarray with the maximum possible sum.

-Instead of checking every possible subarray, the challenge is to identify the maximum sum efficiently, even when the array contains negative numbers.
+We are given a matrix where every row is sorted, and each row starts with a value greater than the last value of the previous row.
+The task is to determine whether a target value exists in the matrix.

 ---

 ## 🤔 My First Thought

-My first instinct was to generate every possible subarray and calculate its sum.
+My first instinct was to just scan every element one by one.

-It felt like the safest way because I'd definitely cover all cases.
-The only issue was that the number of subarrays grows quickly, and recalculating sums again and again seemed wasteful.
+It felt straightforward because the matrix size isn't huge, and I'd definitely find the target if it existed.
+But after looking at the sorting conditions more carefully, it felt wasteful to ignore all that structure.

 ---